 Ebac is a well-known brand that’s much more popular in Europe than in the United States.
 In Europe Ebac manufactures and distributes both consumer grade dehumidifiers and commercial dehumidifiers.
 In the United States they appear to be limiting distribution to commercial dehumidifiers.
 The Neptune is one of many commercial dehumidifiers manufactured by Ebac.
 We chose it for our survey because its form factor (it’s small and portable) and competitive price is much more likely to entice consumers than other more bulky and more expensive options from Ebac.

 At around $800 the Neptune is very competitively priced, at least when compared to other commercial dehumidifiers.
 Unfortunately, its low price is at the cost of a very low moisture removal rate.
-The Neptune only removes 52 pints of moisture per day.
-For about $250 the top rated Frigidaire FFAD7033R1 removes almost 20 pints more moisture per day.
+The Neptune only removes 52 pints of moisture per day at AHAM.
+For about $250 the top rated Frigidaire FFAD5033W1 removes many more pints of moisture per day.
 Why then would anyone ever consider purchasing the Neptune instead?

 #5 Pridiom PGD800HCW and PGD1080HCW